pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

     email: tale@dd.org

 --- abstract
+This document proposes a new extensible method for delegation of the authority for a domain in Domain Name System (DNS) based in DELEG and DELEGI records.

-A delegation in the Domain Name System (DNS) is a mechanism that enables efficient and distributed management of the DNS namespace.
+A delegation in the DNS is a mechanism that enables efficient and distributed management of the DNS namespace.
-It involves delegating authority over subdomains to specific DNS servers via NS records, allowing for a hierarchical structure and distributing the responsibility for maintaining DNS records.

-An NS record contains the hostname of the nameserver for the delegated namespace.
-Any facilities of that nameserver must be discovered through other mechanisms.
-This document proposes a new method for delegation of the authority for a domain.
+The traiditional DNS delegation is based on NS records which contain only hostname of a server and no other parameters.
+New delegation records are extensible, can be secured with DNSSEC, and eliminate parent-child duplication from the DNS.

 --- middle

 # Introduction

-In the Domain Name System, subdomains within the domain name hierarchy are indicated by delegations to servers which are authoritative for their portion of the namespace.
+In the Domain Name System, responsibility for each subdomain within the domain name hierarchy can be delegated to different servers, which makes them authoritative for their portion of the namespace.

-The DNS records that do this, called NS records, contain hostnames of nameservers, which resolve to addresses.
+The original DNS record that does this, called NS record, contains only hostname of a single nameserver and no other parameters.
-No other information is available to the resolver.
-It is limited to connect to the authoritative servers over UDP and TCP port 53.
+The resolver needs to resolve these names into usable addresses and infer other required parameters, such as transport protocol and any other protocol features.
+Moreover the NS record exists in two copies, at the delegation point, and in the child zone.
+DNS Security Extension (DNSSEC) protect only one copy, in the child zone.

+These properties of NS records limit resolvers to unencrypted UDP and TCP port 53, and this initial contact cannot be protected with DNSSEC.
+Even if these two problems were somehow solved, NS record does not offer extensiblity for any other parameters.
 This limitation is a barrier for efficient introduction of new DNS technology.

-The proposed DELEG and DELEGI record types remedy this problem by providing extensible parameters to indicate capabilities and additional information, such as addresses that a resolver may use for the delegated authority.
+The proposed DELEG and DELEGI record types remedy this problem by providing extensible parameters to indicate server capabilities and additional information, such as addresses that a resolver may use to reach the server.
-The DELEG record is authoritative and thus signed in the parent side of the delegation making it possible to validate all delegation parameters with DNSSEC.
+The DELEG record creates a new delegation.
+It is authoritative in the parent side of delegation and thus signed.
+This makes it possible to validate all delegation parameters with DNSSEC, including all future extensions.
-The DELEGI record gives information about delegation; they are treated like regular authoritative records in their zone.
+The DELEGI record is an auxilitary record which does not create delegation by itself, but can be used to share the same delegation information across any number of zones.
+DELEGI is treated like regular authoritative records in their zone.

-This document only shows how a DELEG record can be used instead of or along side a NS record to create a delegation.
+DELEG record can be used instead of or along side a NS record to create a delegation.
+Combination of DELEG+NS is fully compatible with old resolvers.

 Future documents can use the extensible mechanism for more advanced features like connecting to a name server with an encrypted transport.

 ## Terminology